Drop set: Variations

 There are many variations possible while using the same basic concept of reducing the weight used.
 One way is to do a specified number of repetitions at each weight (without necessarily reaching the point of muscle failure) with an increase in the number of repetitions each time the weight is reduced.
 The amount or percentage of weight reduced at each step is also one aspect of the method with much variety.
 A wide drop set method is one in which a large percentage (usually 30% or more) of the starting weight is shed with each weight reduction.
 A tight drop set would remove anywhere from 10% to 25%.

+Drop sets may be performed either with or without rest periods between sets.
+Some make a distinction between the two: if the lifter does not rest then these sets are referred to as drop sets, whereas if the lifter does rest between sets then these sets are usually referred to as down sets.

 These definitions are somewhat arbitrary, of course, and not everyone will agree on the exact definitions.

 Effects

 Drop sets have been shown to increase muscle hypertrophy (growth) better than the traditional three-set training.

 In adults in their 50s, 12 weeks of drop-set training conducted thrice-weekly can improve muscle mass, muscle strength, muscle endurance and tasks of functionality.

 Drop set usage can increase the hypertrophic response to resistance training.

 Some researchers have reported mixed or inconclusive findings.